oda-hub/doc-handbook/README.md

 * If the PR is made by an internal developer, only this developer will select the first reviewers.
 Other internal developers may suggest new reviewers.
 * If The PR is made by an external developer - any relevant internal developer will select the reviewers.
 * Until PR review is requested, review is not expected to follow.
 Some comments on in-progress code may be made, but with caution.
-* It may happen that PR by  aninternal reviewer is not in a draft state, but review is not requested.
+* It may happen that PR by  an internal reviewer is not in a draft state, but review is not requested.
 This intermediate stage awaits action from the internal developer.
 It's best not to keep PR in this form, since it's a bit ambiguous.

 ## Branches, Versions, Releases